 In Outlook 2007, the To-Do Bar was introduced.
 The To-Do Bar can show your upcoming appointments and tasks just like Outlook Today does.

 In Outlook 2013, the To-Do Bar was redesigned as “Peeks”.
-A Peek is shown when you hover on the word Calendar or Tasks at the bottom of the Outlook window.
+A Peek is shown when you hover on the Calendar or Tasks icon/word at the bottom of the Outlook window.
 It also works when hovering over People.

 When you dock the Peek, it will basically recreate the To-Do Bar.
 This can also be done via the To-Do Bar button on the View tab.